mnov88/gdpred/content/Articles/Article 19.md

 ---
 title: "Article 19"
  subtitle: "Notification obligation regarding rectification or erasure of personal data or restriction of processing"
 tags:
   - article
+type: "article"
 ---
 ## Notification obligation regarding rectification or erasure of personal data or restriction of processing